caleorourke/chirp/docs/writing-guide.md

 ### Code Highlights

-To make code blocks look more festive, Rasp include highlights for dozens of programming languages, template languages, and other markup.
+To make code blocks look more festive, {{site.github.title}} include highlights for dozens of programming languages, template languages, and other markup.
 Just add the language name after the top set of tildes or back-ticks if you want it highlighted.

 For a complete list of supported languages, check out the [website for Highlight.js](http://highlightjs.org).